Enrolment is personal at Andale

 What are the school hours?

-School runs from 9.00am - 3.00pm.
-Students are supervised from 8.30am.
-Students may also attend our Kids Club which runs until 5.30pm each day.
+School hours operate from 9am to 3pm.
+Students are supervised in the school yard from 8:30am.
+Students can attend our after school care program which runs until 5:30pm each day.

 Please contact us if you have further questions.